-1. Who is eligible to use iC Online?
+1. Who is eligible to use the e-service?

-iC Online is an e-service that is open to all Singapore Citizens and Permanent Residents.
+The e-service is open to all Singapore citizens and permanent residents.

-It allows for the Re-registration of NRIC at 30 years as well as for the replacement of NRIC due to damage or a change in
+It allows for the re-registration of NRIC and the replacement of NRIC due to damage or a change in

-personal particulars (ie. Insertion of name, change of photograph etc.)
+personal particulars (ie. change of name, change of photograph etc.)

-First time registrants at 15 years are unable to submit their registrations via iC Online and are required to register in person at our office, IC Section, Citizen Services Centre, 3rd Floor, ICA Building.
+NRIC registration at age 15 is not available on the e-service.
+Registrants are required to register in person at IC Unit, Citizen Services Centre, 3rd storey, ICA Building.